apmuthu/frontaccounting/extensions/Extensions/import_items/readme.txt

 left join categories_description cd on pc.categories_id = cd.categories_id and cd.language_id = 1
 where p.products_status = 1

-The mb_flag is M for Manufacturered, B for Purchased or S for Service
+The mb_flag is M for Manufactured, B for Purchased or S for Service

 tom
 --------------------------------------------------------------------------------